Ms Y

-Y is a woman who unsuccessfully sought to have an abortion in the Republic of Ireland.
-She is an asylum seeker who arrived in Ireland and became suicidal after discovered she was pregnant as a result of a rape in her home country.
+Y is a woman who unsuccessfully sought to have an abortion in Ireland in 2014.
+She is an asylum seeker who arrived in Ireland and became suicidal after discovering she was pregnant as a result of a rape in her home country.
 At the time, Ireland's abortion laws limited abortion in nearly all cases.
 She was unable to travel to the UK for an abortion, and after a hunger strike the High Court granted an order to hydrate her against her will.
 After the 1992 X Case judgement, abortion should be legal in cases of suicide, and the then newly introduced Protection of Life During Pregnancy Act 2013 allows abortion in those cases.
-Her baby was delivered via caesarian section, but there is ongoing controversy over whether the government handled the case appropriately.
+Her baby was delivered via caesarian section, but there was controversy over whether the government handled the case appropriately.

 Case details

 On 28 March 2014 a foreign national, with limited English arrived in Ireland.
 She said she had been raped in her home country.
 She discovered she was pregnant on 4 April, when she arrived in Ireland, and she sought an abortion.

 On 1 July 2014, she attempted to travel to the UK via ferry, but was arrested upon arrival for illegally entering the UK.

 She said that she felt suicidal, and the two psychiatrists on the panel decreed that she indeed was suicidal but that her pregnancy had proceeded to the point of viability, so that she could not access lawful abortion under the Protection of Life During Pregnancy Act 2013.
 She then went on hunger strike.
 The HSE obtained a High Court order to hydrate her.
 The baby was delivered via caesarian section at 25 weeks gestation over the weekend of 2/3 August 2014.

 This was the first case under Ireland's recently enacted law, the Protection of Life During Pregnancy Act 2013.